canliture/Argyi/README.md

 Therefore, we can effectively locate and fix integer errors by inference of possible values for program expressions.
 Based on this insight, we design a framework
 Range Analysis Based Integer Error Fixing (RABIEF for short) framework to automate C integer error fixing.

-Argyi is also the prototype tool for the paper "RABIEF: A Framework for Automatic C Integer Error Fixing"
+Argyi is also the prototype tool for the paper "RABIEF: Range Analysis Based Integer Error Fixing"

 Why it is called "Argyi"
 ------------------------